 We recognise the importance of working with those who spend the most time with our patients.
 We work closely with our patients and their family, teachers, education support services, psychologists, health visitors and GPs.

-Our team is made up children’s speech and language therapists, occupational therapists, therapy support practitioners and administrators.
+Our team is made up children’s speech and language therapists, occupational therapists, physiotherapists, therapy support practitioners and administrators.

 Speech and language therapy